-35. NO PARTNERSHIP
+34. NO PARTNERSHIP

-- 35.1 The Council shall not represent itself, in an agreement with a third party or otherwise, as being a partner, joint-venturer, agent or employee of Canada or Québec as a result of this Agreement.
-Canada and Québec have no responsibility for fulfillment of any obligation into which the Council may enter into as a result of this Agreement, including, without limitation, any loan, capital lease or other long term obligation. - 35.2 It is agreed that personnel employed as a result of this Agreement are and shall remain persons providing services to the Council, and nothing in this Agreement is to be read or construed as conferring upon the Council or its members, officers, employees, agents or contractors the status of officer, employee, servant or agent of Canada or Québec or the status of a person acting in a partnership or a joint venture with Canada or Québec.
+- 34.1 The Municipality shall not represent itself, in an agreement with a third party or otherwise, as being a partner, joint-venturer, agent or employee of Canada or Québec as a result of this Agreement.
+Canada and Québec have no responsibility for fulfillment of any obligation into which the Municipality may enter into as a result of this Agreement, including, without limitation, any loan, capital lease or other long term obligation. - 34.2 It is agreed that personnel employed as a result of this Agreement are and shall remain persons providing services to the Municipality, and nothing in this Agreement is to be read or construed as conferring upon the Municipality or its members, officers, employees, agents or contractors the status of officer, employee, servant or agent of Canada or Québec or the status of a person acting in a partnership or a joint venture with Canada or Québec.

-36. INDEMNIFICATION
+35. INDEMNIFICATION

-36.1 The Council shall indemnify and save harmless Canada and Québec and their respective employees and agents and take up their defence from and against all claims, losses, damage, actions, causes of actions, costs and expenses or liabilities that may arise directly or indirectly out of any act, omission or delay or negligence on the part of the Council or its members, employees or agents in carrying out this Agreement.
-Such indemnity shall survive the termination or expiry of this Agreement for matters that occurred prior to the termination or expiry of this Agreement.
+35.1 The Municipality shall indemnify and save harmless Canada and Québec and their respective employees and agents and take up their defence from and against all claims, losses, damage, actions, causes of actions, costs and expenses or liabilities that may arise directly or indirectly out of any act, omission or delay or negligence on the part of the Municipality or its members, employees

-36.2 Neither Canada nor Québec shall be responsible for the death, or any bodily or personal injury or property damage of any nature whatsoever that the Council or their respective members, employees, agents or third parties may suffer or sustain, during the implementation of this Agreement, unless these damages have been caused by the fault an employee or agent of Canada or Québec in the performance of their duties.
+- or agents in carrying out this Agreement.
+Such indemnity shall survive the termination or expiry of this Agreement for matters that occurred prior to the termination or expiry of this Agreement. - 35.2 Neither Canada nor Québec shall be responsible for the death, or any bodily or personal injury or property damage of any nature whatsoever that the Municipality or their respective members, employees, agents or third parties may suffer or sustain, during the implementation of this Agreement, unless these damages have been caused by the fault of an employee or agent of Canada or Québec in the performance of their duties.

-37. ACCESS TO INFORMATION AND PRIVACY
+36. ACCESS TO INFORMATION AND PRIVACY